What vegetables are good for dogs?

 ❌ Persimmon – can cause diarrhea and fever.

-So, now you know what vegetables are safe for dogs – and which are not.
+So, now you know what vegetables are good for dogs – and which are not safe.
 Follow these rules to make vegetables a healthy part of your dog’s balanced diet.
 You can also find out how much (and how often) to feed your dog.

 More ways to love your furry friend